mathewbushuru/react-starter-kit/README.md

 ## 🗃️ State Management

-Instead of maintaining a single centralized store, I'm using different types of state for different needs of the app to make it easy to maintain and scale
+Instead of maintaining a single centralized store, use different types of state for different needs of the app to make it easy to maintain and scale

 #### Component State